bokedara/Logistic-regression/README.md

 Source - Raw values of the S&P 500 were obtained from Yahoo Finance and then converted to percentages and lagged.

-References: James, G., Witten, D., Hastie, T., and Tibshirani, R. (2013) An Introduction to Statistical Learning with applications in R, www.StatLearning.com, Springer-Verlag, New York
+Reference - James, G., Witten, D., Hastie, T., and Tibshirani, R. (2013) An Introduction to Statistical Learning with applications in R, www.StatLearning.com, Springer-Verlag, New York